Clouard-Dista/iot-5al/README.md

 Thursday:
 - Issue with LED color to display the good color when a issue arise
-- Issue compatibility between Highchart and D3js to display gauge and graph in a same web application
+- Issue with Highchart due to data being send asynchronously.
+This feature has been disabled due to lack of time to fix it
 - SSL certificat for push SMS push API